Draupner/Draupner/README.md

 Contributing
 -------------
 We welcome pull reqs!
-To make it easy for us to review and (hopefully) accept your pull request please follow the worflow described [here](https://github.com/NancyFx/Nancy/wiki/Git-Workflow) - except refer to Draupner instead of Nancy.
+To make it easy for us to review and (hopefully) accept your pull request please follow the workflow described [here](https://github.com/NancyFx/Nancy/wiki/Git-Workflow) - except refer to Draupner instead of Nancy.

 Copyright
 ---------